facebookresearch/BenchMARL/docs/source/concepts/features.rst

 Evaluating
 ----------

+Evaluation is automatically run throughout training and can be configured from :class:`~benchmarl.experiment.ExperimentConfig`.
+By default, evaluation will be run in different domain randomised environments throughout training.
+If you want to always evaluate in the same exact (seeded) environments, set :attr:`benchmarl.experiment.ExperimentConfig.evaluation_static`.

-To evaluate an experiment, you can:
+To evaluate a saved experiment, you can:

 .. code-block:: python